The Three Peaks of Wales

 We did it in a weekend due to the varying fitness levels of the individuals concerned.

 We then drove up to Bangor and stayed at the university halls of residence (out of term time meant that plenty of rooms were available at cheap rates).
-On Sunday morning we climbed Snowdon via the PYG track (walk gw100 Mount Snowdon (Yr Wyddfa) from Pen y Pass ), descending by the Llanberis path (walk gw186 Mount Snowdon (Yr Wyddfa) from Llanberis ).
+On Sunday morning we climbed Snowdon via the PYG track (walk gw100 Mount Snowdon (Yr Wyddfa) from Pen-y-Pass descending by the Llanberis path (walk gw186 Garnedd Ugain, Snowdon (Yr Wyddfa) & Moel Cynghorion from Llanberis

 This was a 'modest' but worthy effort by a bunch of blokes of varying experience.